Frequently Asked Questions

 - Use of a variety of instructional methods and space configurations.

-Q: What kind of physical changes can I expect to find in flexible learning spaces?
+Q: What kind of features can I expect to find in flexible learning spaces?

-A: Updates will include a new generation of mobile furniture, more shared writing surfaces, and in some classrooms floor/wall finishes to improve space acoustics.
+A: Updates included a new generation of mobile furniture, more shared writing surfaces, and in some classrooms floor/wall finishes to improve space acoustics.
 Some of the larger classrooms will also see additional monitors that allow instructors to display multiple content sources and students to share their work wirelessly.
-Some classrooms may receive technology upgrades to support students participating remotely.
+Some classrooms have received technology upgrades to support students participating remotely.
+During pandemic, nearly half of general classrooms have been updated with ceiling microphones and cameras to facilitate remote student participation.

 Q: How have UNC students and instructors responded to flexible learning spaces that already exist on campus?